muhakmalfadh/muhakmalfadh.github.io/content/posts/CPU-Throttling.md

 The likely cause, especially if you recently replaced the laptop battery, is the **BD\_PROCHOT** (Bi-Directional Processor Hot) signal.

   * **What it is:** BD\_PROCHOT is a safety signal asserted by the laptop's **Embedded Controller (EC)**.
 It forces the CPU to hard-throttle to its minimum frequency regardless of the OS settings.
   * **Why it Triggers:** Laptops are often programmed to trigger this safety signal if the EC detects a potential power fault.
 A common scenario is when a **replacement or non-OEM battery** is installed, and the EC cannot verify its power signature or accurately read its status.
-The EC defaults to maximum safety, resulting in the aggressive $200\text{ MHz}$ lock.
+The EC defaults to maximum safety, resulting in the aggressive 200 MHz lock.

 Since this signal operates below the kernel level, a software configuration change won't fix it—we need a surgical software workaround.